-Specifies that more specific routes that fall into the aggregate route prefix range are not advertised.
+Specifies that more specific routes that fall into the aggregate route IP address and subnet mask (IPv4) or IP address and prefix (IPv6) range are not advertised.

-Example: The following command specifies that the aggregate uses an unordered set of AS numbers, while suppressing more specific routes.
+Example: The following command examples specify that the aggregate uses an unordered set of AS numbers while suppressing more specific routes.